stokrandy/BalanceBase/README.md

 # BalanceBase
-An interactive platform demonstrating balance principles.
-Using sensors and actuators, it detects ball position and adjusts in real-time.
-Ideal for exploring control systems and physics.
-Open-source and customizable.
+BalanceBase is an open-source, interactive platform designed to showcase the principles of balance.
+By leveraging sensors and actuators, the platform detects the position of a ball and makes real-time adjustments to maintain its balance.
+It serves as an excellent tool for those keen on delving into control systems and the physics behind balancing mechanisms.

 ---